niji-co/Fusion-Web/README.md

 ### `npm run lint`

-Use linter on project to validate formattting.
+Use linter on project to validate formattting.\
+The `--fix` flag is not enabled for this script.